CZ-NIC/fred-client/doc/README_EN.txt

        The client will attempt to connect to the server and log in immediately after start-up.
        This function may be switched off by selecting nologin = off.

 Chapter 4.
-The fred_client.py program
+The fred_client program

    CONTENTS